Eccenux/veAutocorrect/README.md

 </td></tr>
 </tbody></table>

-Some extra sequences might be availble depending on the wiki language or wiki name.
+Some extra sequences might be availble depending on a wiki's language or a wiki's name.

 For example for Polish language Wikipedia, English quotes (`"`) are replaced with Polish quotes `„”`.
 Just like in OO Writer or in MS Word 🙂.